topic-new/standards/tool/rspec.md

 ```

 You can also **name the explicit subject** by passing a symbol before the block
 which creates a helper method of the same name.
-This helper method is memoized
+This helper method is memoised
 within the `example` it's scoped to.

 ?> **note** `subject` set explicitly with or without a name also sets subject